moatazsaad/Gemini-ImageText-Analyzer/README.md

 Gemini AI Image and Text Analyzer

+gemini-image-text-analyzer.streamlit.app

 Welcome to the Gemini AI Image and Text Analyzer!
 This Streamlit application allows you to interact with the Gemini AI by providing either a text prompt, an image, or both.
 The AI generates content based on your input using Google's Generative AI models.
-Features
+Features:

 -Text Prompt Analysis: Enter a text prompt to receive a response from the Gemini AI.
 -Image Analysis: Upload an image for the AI to analyze and generate a response.
 -Combined Analysis: Provide both a text prompt and an image to get a comprehensive response.
 -User-Friendly Interface: Simple and intuitive interface built with Streamlit.

-Getting Started
-Prerequisites
+Prerequisites:

-Python 3.7 or later
+Python 3.10
 Streamlit
 Pillow
 Python-dotenv